johnstonskj/rust-financial/fin_iex/README.md

 * `fin_iex` simply exports the `IEXProvider` type from `::provider`
 * `::provider` provides an implementation of the `Provider` trait and a set of request traits from `fin_model`

+Currently this implementation only covers the `FetchPriceQuote` trait from the `fin_model` interface.